dioptic/napari-argos-archive-reader/README.md

 ----------------------------------

-This branch contains a reader plugin for [DIOPTIC ARGOS](https://www.dioptic.de/en/argos-en/) Archive files, which have `.zip` file extension.
+This repo contains a reader plugin for [DIOPTIC ARGOS](https://www.dioptic.de/en/argos-en/) Archive files, which have `.zip` file extension.
 Individual ARGOS layers are grouped into napari layer with stacks according to their illumination, stage XY position and Z-stack information.